Compare Multiple Word Documents in .NET (Password Protected)

 Q: Can I compare more than three documents at once?

-Q: What happens if one document has the wrong password?
+Q: What happens if one of the documents has an incorrect password?